 Good Faux Wood Shutters vs Inferior Faux Wood Shutters in Kingsport05/06/2019Jacob Hayes There are a lot of faux wood window treatments out there, but is there a difference between quality faux wood shutters, like our Polywood® shutters, that will last for years and faux wood shutters that will need to be removed within a short amount of time?
 The trick is to examine the faux wood shutter’s craftsmanship and details such as its durability, finish, and energy efficiency potential.
-Good faux wood will never splinter, crack, chip or warp Most window treatments seem great when first hung.
+Good faux wood will never splinter, crack, chip or warp Most window treatments look great when first hung.
 But shutters that are made with lower-quality materials such as cheap composites, vinyl-wrapped particleboards, or porous louvers will bow, snap, splinter, or fade.
 You definitely don’t want inferior faux wood shutters in heavily used spaces or in spaces that have high heat, cold, or dampness.
 Quality faux wood, like Polywood, is created from solid compounds that don’t warp, discolor or degrade.
 The solid louvers allows shutters to prevent bowing, splintering, cracking, and chipping, even in high-humidity or extreme temperature spaces.
 And while it’s tricky to know if a faux wood is high-quality on the surface, you should always look at the warranty.
 Companies that offer a lifetime guarantee stand behind their window treatments because they only use the best materials.
 Quality faux wood wipes down easily Everyday maintenance is pretty much the same process for all types of faux wood shutters.
 But deep cleaning comes with different issues.
 Vinyl and comparable materials will soak up some liquid when cleaned with a wet rag.
-Substandard faux wood shutters also have coatings that can trap dust and dirt so that they are harder to clean.
-Manufacturers that produce quality shutters understand that faux wood should be easy to clean.
+Substandard faux wood shutters also have coatings that can trap dust and dirt so that they are harder to keep clean.
+Manufacturers that produce quality plantation shutters understand that faux wood should be easy to clean.
 For example, Polywood has a coating that is easy to wipe down quickly, so that your shutters look just as new as they did on day one.
 Good faux wood is also completely water resistant, so if anything gets on the shutter, it should come off with a little water or liquid cleaner.
-Good faux wood is energy efficient When you close your quality faux wood shutters, you should feel a quantifiable change in air flow and heat transfer.
+Good faux wood is energy efficient As you close your quality faux wood shutters, you should feel a quantifiable change in air flow and heat transfer.
 The solid louvers and dense composites will help close out sunlight that makes the room toasty and drafts that can make a room chilly.
 Top graded faux wood shutters, like Polywood shutters, will go even further to bolster their energy efficiency through UV inhibitors and weather stripping.
 Shutters made with an inferior material will not give you similar energy-saving benefits.
 Those using cheap materials or hollow louvers will still allow drafts through.
 As time goes on, substandard shutters can start to bow and make gaps between the louvers.
 To see if you bought a subpar faux wood is by finding its R-rating.
 The higher the number, the better the shutter is at energy efficiency.
-Contact your Kingsport shutters rep and get a great faux wood plantation shutter Finding a high-caliber faux wood plantation shutter can sometimes seem like an elusive mission.
+Call a Kingsport shutters rep and get a great faux wood plantation shutter Finding a high-caliber faux wood plantation shutter can sometimes seem like an elusive mission.
 Good thing our Sunburst representatives will be happy to show you all our faux wood shutters, so you can select the right plantation shutter for your rooms.
 To schedule a free in-home consultation, call 276-378-7422 today.